alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 Considering everything from my experience so far, I've come away with a few general recommendations:
 * You should deploy IPv6 if your ISP supports it and you haven't bothered yet;
 * You should deploy IPv6-_mostly_ if you're adventurous and you have access to a NAT64 gateway or you can host one yourself;
 * You should deploy IPv6-_only_ if you're involved in developing software or devices that rely on networking.
-You'll probably learn a _lot_ from what happens, and you might be inspired to fix it.
+You'll probably learn a _lot_ from how your apps and devices react, and you might be inspired to fix it.
 I'll buy you a beer if you do.

 Speaking of learning, I learned a lot from this wild ride as always.
 I did end up surviving the month without re-enabling IPv4 on my LAN, but I decided that all future networks I deploy will be of the IPv6-mostly variety.